awsdocs/amazon-redshift-developer-guide/doc_source/ST_Points-function.md

 If *geom* is null, then null is returned\.

-If *geom* has zero nonempty points, then an empty multipoint is returned\.
+If *geom* is empty, then the empty multipoint is returned\.

 ## Examples<a name="ST_Points-function-examples"></a>